petracoding/cloudythms/cloudythms/plugins/helper/README.md

 <script src="https://cdn.jsdelivr.net/gh/petracoding/tumblr@latest/cloudythms/plugins/helper.js"></script>
 ```

+Note!
+You will automatically get new versions of the script within 24 hours of release.

 ## Variables

 You can overwrite the default values of some variables like so (**after** the script tag from above):